 Anne Lister written by Alan Burnett exclusively for www.halifaxpeople.com

-of Anne Lister.
-The two are intertwined and interdependent: it was the
+is the story of Anne Lister.
+The two are intertwined and interdependent: it was

-Anne Lister was born in Welton overlooking the north bank of the River Humber in 1791, the eldest daughter of Jeremy Lister, one of the younger sons of the Lister family who, like many a younger son of the day, had carved out a career in the army, having seen active service in the American War of Independence.
+She was born the eldest daughter of Jeremy Lister.
+One of the younger sons of the Lister family who, like many a younger son of the day, had carved out a career in the army, having seen active service in the American War of Independence.
 Once the war was over, however, he reverted to a relatively aimless life dedicated to spending the fortune he did not have.
 Anne spent her childhood in Market Weighton where the family owned some property, Shibden Hall having passed into the hands of Jeremy’s older brother and sister, James and Anne Lister.
 As the two elder siblings were unmarried and Anne was the eldest surviving child, it was Anne who was destined to inherit the Shibden estate on the death of her uncle and aunt and in 1815 she moved into the Hall to live with them.

 At about the same time, Anne started keeping a diary, and it